Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: Computational experience

 For \texttt{MIRET}, the heatmap reports the feature level frequency as the fraction of times a feature is used in a split at level $d$; thus, it is calculated as

 From this Figure, we can also see at a glance the number of features used at each level which gives a rough view of the multi-dimension of the splits of the optimal tree.
 The deeper the $\widehat{RF}$ goes, the more features it tends to use with a low frequency.
 On the other hand, \texttt{MIRET} uses fewer features at each level.
-Thus, the penalization of the features' use in the objective function allows us to reduce the number of features used in the optimal tree, which are less than those used overall in the forest, and encourage the use of sparse multivariate splits.
+Thus, the penalization of the features' use in the objective function allows us to reduce the number of features used in the optimal tree, which are less than those used overall in the forest, and encourages the use of sparse multivariate splits.

-As regard the proximity measure, we use pair of samples with maximal proximity in the $\widehat{RF}$ to define hard constraints.
-Of course, this implies that on the training data, these samples end up in the same leaves.
+As regard the proximity measure, we use pair of samples with a proximity \mnote{ higher than $\overline{m}_{\widehat{RF}}$} in the $\widehat{RF}$ to define hard constraints.
+Of course, this implies that these samples end up in the same leaves on the training data.
 This might not be true on the test set.
 Indeed, the multivariate structure of the splits of \texttt{MIRET} does not allow for replicating the exact partition of the space made by the $\widehat{RF}$, which uses univariate splits.
-However, proximity constraints aim to encourage clusters of samples that are in the same leaf in all trees of the $\widehat{RF}$, to belong to the same partition of space.
+However, proximity constraints aim to encourage clusters of samples \mnote{that are more likely to end up} in the same leaf in all trees of the $\widehat{RF}$, to belong to the same partition of space.